Czajniczek/Cryptography_Algorithms/README.md

 # BSK_Cryptography_WPF

-Implementation of basic cryptographic modules.
+Implementation of basic cryptographic modules in WPF.